 I’ve been paragliding in India, Nepal, Thailand, Indonesia, Colombia, Peru and Chile.
 I even took part in the Indonesian National Paragliding competition and came fourth in my class!

 I learned Indonesian and Malaysian, studied Chinese at Xi’an Normal University, and seriously improved my Spanish at a Cooperative School in San Pedro, Guatemala.
-Having completed the Rosetta Stone Brasilian Portuguese, I'm now working on my Japanese and Korean for my next trip.
-Then I'm going to learn Russian and Arabic!

 I’ve eaten dog, snake, camel, donkey, armadillo, cuy (guinea pig), alpaca, lama and ostrich.
 I’ve also discovered that China has the best cuisine in the world, but only in China.
 If you eat in a Cantonese restaurant in England, you have no idea what proper Chinese food tastes like!
 The second best cuisine would be Indian.